lo-maxwell/react-virtual-garden/blog.md

 User almanac - displays how many of each plant were grown, some extra details about them

+User sends harvest plant request alongside their user auth token -> backend checks the token matches the user (or fetches the user that matches that token), attempts to perform the harvest plant request, sends back success/failure state -> frontend updates display based on result

+If the user hacks the api and sends multiple harvest/plant requests, the backend needs to verify that it is disallowed and fail

+Can use begin/commit/rollback in database, along with SELECT * FOR UPDATE for row level locking

+auth0 provides a user id, which we need to stick into the sql database

+New user -> backend sets up user, garden, inventory, store, etc. (choose uuids here) -> backend pushes to database, forcing uuids of certain type

+Old user -> backend checks for current id -> grab data from database based on current id -> push to backend model

+TODO: Refactor all services to use new ids
+TODO: Refactor routes to be useful given new ids
+TODO: Test to make sure ids are working

+User should be sending a harvest plant request/create account request, not add xp or add item requests

+Creation uses owners, updating uses direct ids

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time This is a design flaw, not a coding one -- right now supports exponential growth when it should be linear, also easier to make iterative progress